LUCYAGB/AfriBrit-Cuisines/README.md

 1. In the Source section, choose main from the drop down select branch menu.
 Select Root from the drop down select folder menu.
 1. Click Save.
 Your live Github Pages site is now deployed at the URL shown.

 ## Testing

 Chrome developer tools was used for testing at every stage of building the site.
 The following issues were raised during my mid project meeting with my mentor:
+ * The width of the hero-image was small than the actual viewport - status: resolved
+ * The form content was overflowing from the main container - status: resolved

-The images on the home page was not in alignment with the rest of the page.
+* The images on the home page was not in alignment with the rest of the page.
 Padding has now been added to bring it in alignment with     the rest of the pages padding.
-There was an issue on smaller devices where the book columns were not displaying properly.
-This issue is documented under issue 2 in solved bugs.
-The introduction paragraph on the books page was not aligned in style with the rest of the page.
-The text has now been centered.
-The form could be submitted with only a name filled in. ~ A required attribute has been added to the email input and textarea.

 ### W3C Validator